Citi vs. JPMorgan Chase

 Where Citi is stronger in public positioning

-Citi's public materials now tell a stronger combined story: global positioning, multi-account balance visibility, balance-adjacent notifications, named TMS integrations, and clearer FAQ surfaces for certificates, authentication, and formatting.
+Citi's public materials now tell a stronger combined story: global positioning, Account Services, payment acceptance, Virtual Cards, Token Services, named TMS integrations, and clearer FAQ surfaces for certificates, authentication, and formatting.

-Best for: executive messaging, cross-border treasury positioning, partner-ecosystem storytelling, and global architecture narratives.
+Best for: executive messaging, cross-border treasury positioning, virtual-card workflows, partner-ecosystem storytelling, and global architecture narratives.

 Where J.P.
 Morgan is stronger in public implementation detail